y2737924daohegua/corber/pages/installation.md

 This will:

-- identify your project type,
+- Identify your project type.
-- create a new folder at corber, including corber configuration, and
+- Create a new folder at corber, including corber configuration.
-- initialize a Cordova project at `corber/cordova`.
+- Initialize a Cordova project at `corber/cordova`.

 ###### Supported Flags